 Frequent Trains from Salerno to Rome

 The high-speed trains operated by Italo also serve both Salerno and Rome.
-The trip from Salerno to Roma Termini takes just under two hours, while the trip from Salerno to Roma Tiburtina takes about 2 hours 20 minutes.
+The trip from Salerno to Roma Termini takes just under two hours, while the trip from Salerno to Roma Tiburtina takes about 2 hours and 20 minutes.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.